web-archive-group/ELXN42-Article/elxn42.md

 ## Acknowledgements

 We'd like to graciously thank the support of the Social Sciences and Humanities Research Council of Canada, which has supported this work with an Insight Grant (435-2015-0011).
+As well as Russell White and Tom Smyth from Library and Archives Canada for collecting and sharing #elnx42 tweets.
 Thanks as well to *names of folks who give us help/suggestions/amazing insights here via GitHub :) -- Jason Colditz,*

 ## References